Healthe-Matters Logo

 With Gastroenterologist Stephen Kucera, MD

-“The incidence of colon cancer being diagnosed in people between ages 45 and 50 is the same now as it was in 50-year-olds 20 years ago, before we did routine screening,” explains gastroenterologist Stephen Kucera, MD, who serves as medical director of gastroenterology and endoscopic oncology at Sarasota Memorial.
-“When you look at all diagnosed colon cancer cases, 10% are in people younger than 50.”
+“The incidence of colon cancer being diagnosed in people between ages 45 and 50 is worse than it was in 50-year-olds 20 years ago, before we did routine screening,” says Stephen Kucera, MD, medical director of gastroenterology and endoscopic oncology at Sarasota Memorial.
+“When you look at all diagnosed colon cancer cases, an alarming—and growing—percentage are in people younger than 50.”

-Colon cancer remains the third leading cause of cancer-related deaths in the United States, Dr. Kucera says, but it doesn’t need to be.
+Colorectal cancer may be the leading cause of cancer-related deaths in the United States, Dr. Kucera says, but it doesn’t need to be.
+And he agrees that screening for colorectal cancer should begin at an earlier age.

 With regular colonoscopies every 10 years, beginning at age 50, physicians estimate that 310 life-years are gained per 1,000 patients screened.
-By starting such screening at age 45, an additional 27 life-years are gained.
+By starting such screening at age 45, an additional 27 life-years are gained, at least.

 “And that’s an incredible number,” says Dr. Kucera.